dbddv01/GPT2Explorer/README.md

 Quick Start

-  1  Unpack the GPT2-Explorer folder from to zip file on your pc, then, you must also
+  1  Unpack the GPT2-Explorer folder from the .zip file on your pc, where you want, then, you must also

   2. Add the content of https://bellard.org/nncp/gpt2tc-2020-07-25.tar.gz to the GPT2-Explorer folder.